51 - 60 search results of 110

 - Hazardous chemicals emergency planning Emergency planningQueensland’s Work Health and Safety Regulation 2011 (section 43) stipulates that all workplaces must have a written emergency plan.There are additional obligations if hazardous materials are used, handled or stored at a workplace.If the quantity of schedule 11 hazardous chemicals exceeds…

-- Renewable Energies To support renewable energy targets, sites with augmented grid power supply and storage infrastructure are commonly being constructed in Queensland.
-These include Battery Energy Storage Sites (BESS), Solar Farms and Wind Turbines.The rapid advancement of renewable energy technology means that these sites present unique…
+- Renewable Energies Sites with augmented grid power supply and storage infrastructure are being constructed in Queensland, including battery storage facilities, solar farms and wind farms.The rapid advancement of renewable energy technology means that these sites present unique hazards for fire service response, such as live electricity,…